djaus2/GPSMapIoTHub/README.md

 OR

 If you have AzCli installed:
-- Create a prompted and login
+- Create a prompt and login
 - Run ```az iot hub connection-string show -n <IoT Hub name> --default-eventhub```